 The ultimate goal is to have a garden that can be enjoyed by everyone from the very young to the very old, and even the blind and wheelchair bound.
-And just as with any gardening project, the disabled gardener ideas are endless.
+Just as with any gardening project, disabled garden ideas are endless.

 How to Create an Enabled Garden Design